Information on electric pickups and cargo vans can be found on our Pickups and Vans page.

 Further information on factors affecting range as well as government rebates, dealer discounts, operating cost, home charging, the electric driving experience and environmental benefits can be found on our Detailed Information page.

-For Richmond owners, an electric range of at least 80 km allows for more than two return trips to downtown Vancouver in one day plus an extra margin for safety.
-For longer trips, we recommend 363 km of range for two hours of highway driving and 525 km for three hours.
+For Richmond owners, an electric range of 80 km allows for more than two return trips to downtown Vancouver in one day plus an extra margin for safety.
+For longer trips, we recommend 365 km of range for two hours of highway driving and 525 km for three hours.
 There is a detailed discussion of range requirements to particular destinations here.

 Listed alphabetically.
 Click on the photo for vehicle website.
 To sort the data columns, click on the column header to list in ascending order and click again to list in descending order.